-Cartilage injuries can be painful and, if left untreated, can eventually lead to arthritis.
-The goal of cartilage restoration is to remove pain and prevent further damage to the joint.
+Cartilage injuries can be painful and, if left untreated, can eventually lead to degenerative arthritis.
+The goal of cartilage restoration is to remove the source of pain and prevent further damage to the joint.

 Using the Osteoarticular Transfer System, or OATS Surgery, damaged cartilage in the knee is replaced with healthy cartilage from another area of the joint.
 A small plug of bone and cartilage is removed from an area with less critical need and moved to the damaged site.

-The Caritcel procedure is another option to repair cartilage damage using the patient's own cartilage.
+Cell-based transplantation is another option to repair cartilage damage using the patient's cartilage.
 In this procedure, however, the patient's cartilage cells are sent to a specialized lab.
-After about six weeks these cells will have grown enough to proceed with surgery.
+After about six weeks, these cells will have grown enough to proceed with surgery.

-The Carticel procedure is most common in younger patients, including adolescents, because of its extensive durability.
-Studies show that even 10 years after the procedure, as many as 75% to 85% of patients are still experiencing excellent results.
+This procedure is most common in younger patients, including adolescents, because of its extensive durability.
+Studies show that even 10 years after the procedure, as many as 75 percent to 85 percent of patients are still experiencing excellent results.

-Carticel has been approved for use in the U.S. for about 13 years, but is still not widely available.
-Dr. Jon Henry, one of BayCare Clinic's orthopedic surgeons, not only offers the Carticel procedure but also teaches other physicians how to perform this state-of-the-art cartilage restoration surgery.
+Cell-based cartilage transplantation has been approved for use in the U.S. for about 13 years, but is still not widely available.
+Dr. Jon Henry, one of BayCare Clinic's orthopedic surgeons, not only offers this treatment but teaches other physicians how to perform this state-of-the-art cartilage restoration surgery.

-By using donor cartilage, the surgery is reduced to a one-step process and patients don't have to wait for their own cartilage to grow.
-Beyond the wait time, donor cartilage removes the risk of damaging the patient's own healthy tissue.
+By using donor cartilage, the surgery is reduced to a one-step process and removes the risk of damaging the patient's healthy tissue.

 If you have chronic joint pain and are considering knee replacement or ankle surgery, please request an appointment online or call our office to find out if cartilage restoration could work for you.